 Capitalized software is recorded at cost and includes purchased, internally-developed and externally-developed software used in the Company's operations.
-Amortization expense is provided using the straight-line method over the estimated useful lives of the software, which range from one to seven years.
-Capitalized software amortization expense was \$24.3 million, \$23.0 million and \$22.8 million in 2021, 2020 and 2019, respectively.
+Amortization expense is provided using the straight-line method over the estimated useful lives of the software, which range from one to ten years.
+Capitalized software amortization expense was \$28.5 million, \$24.3 million and \$23.0 million in 2022, 2021 and 2020, respectively.

-As of January 2, 2022, scheduled amortization for capitalized software that has been placed in service as of January 2, 2022 is as follows in the table below.
-As of January 2, 2022, the Company also had \$61.0 million of capitalized software that had not yet been placed in service.
+As of January 1, 2023, scheduled amortization for capitalized software that had been placed in service as of January 1, 2023 is as follows in the table below.
+As of January 1, 2023, the Company also had \$19.4 million of capitalized software that had not yet been placed in service.